WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## Before Class: Preparation
-- Update the slides that follow with specific information about you, your class, your city and your local support team.
+- Update the following slides with specific information about you, your class, your city and your local support team.
-- Take some time to consider your expectations for learners and be prepared to talk about them.
+- Take some time to consider your expectations for learners, and be prepared to talk about them.
-- Choose an ice breaker to run that will allow learners to get to know one another in a fun, informal, low-stakes way.
-We have a list [here](https://docs.google.com/presentation/d/1a91IqhzijI_3EqU-trJbZN4vDDSU0rXqgIrqGwsWM7I/edit) of fun activities - and other good slides to copy - for the students for you to choose from.
+- Choose an "icebreaker" to run that will allow learners to get to know one another in a fun, informal, low-stakes way.
+We have a list [here](https://docs.google.com/presentation/d/1a91IqhzijI_3EqU-trJbZN4vDDSU0rXqgIrqGwsWM7I/edit) of fun activities for you to choose from (as well as other good slides to copy).
 And if you have some good ones, feel free to share your ideas with us!
-- Before class, review completion data to understand how far your learners have progressed through the myGA prework.
+- Before class, review completion data to understand how far your learners have progressed through the myGA pre-work.
--- If most of your learners have completed all of the prework, you should be able to breeze through this lesson very quickly.
+-- If most of your learners have completed all of the pre-work, you should be able to breeze through this lesson very quickly.
--- If most of your learners have not completed all of the prework, you might want to spend more time on this lesson and reduce your timings for the rest of the lessons in Unit 1.
+-- If most of your learners have not completed all of the pre-work, you might want to spend more time on this lesson and reduce your timings for the rest of the lessons in Unit 1.